The Introduction Of What Led To A Significant Rise In U.S. IQ Levels?

 Answer: Iodized Salt

 One of the most significant impacts on the IQ levels of U.S. citizens, however, was not standardization of schooling, increased college attendance, or literacy programs, but the introduction of iodine-enriched salt.
-Starting in 1924, all non-kosher table salt in the US was enriched with iodide, a micronutrient that is incredibly important to neurological development.
-Not only do children born from mothers who are iodine deficient have lowered cognitive functioning (damage, unfortunately, that cannot be undone later), iodine deficiency is also the leading preventable cause of mental retardation worldwide.
+Starting in 1924, all non-kosher table salt in the U.S. was enriched with iodine, a micronutrient that is incredibly important to neurological development.
+Not only do children born from mothers who are iodine deficient have lowered cognitive functioning (damage, unfortunately, that cannot be undone later), but iodine deficiency is also the leading cause of preventable mental retardation worldwide.

 So how big of an impact did the introduction of iodized salt have on IQ levels?
-Areas of the country with no natural sources of iodide (e.g. inland areas where iodine-rich sea food was rarely consumed) saw an average rise of 15 points over the following decade–a rise of one full deviation on the scale in just ten years.
+Areas of the country with no natural sources of iodine (e.g. inland areas where iodine-rich seafood was rarely consumed) saw an average rise of 15 points over the following decade—a rise of one full deviation on the scale in just ten years.

 The lessons of the early 20th-century experiment in iodizing salt aren’t lost on us today.
 Not only do we continue to add iodine to salt in the United States, but Unicef has led initiatives around the world to educate the public about the benefits of iodized salt in landlocked countries in order to bring the benefits of the micronutrient to children there too.